WardLordRuby/match_wire/README.md

 On Horizon MW this issue is fixed and no limit is applied to the number of servers MatchWire will add to your favorites.json.
 MatchWire keeps track of the previous 6 joined servers allowing you to use the reconnect command to easily join back if you happen to not make it into the server during a map change.

+## Disclaimer
+MatchWire is an independent project and is not affiliated with, endorsed by, or connected to the H2M development team or the HMW development team.
+This repository does not distribute any game files.
+Users are responsible for obtaining the game through official channels.

+MatchWire provides no competitive advantage and does not affect gameplay in any way.
+The program is designed solely to offer quality-of-life improvements.
+MatchWire does not modify game mechanics, alter game balance, or provide any features that would give users an unfair advantage over other players.

 ## Installation
-1. Locate / Install Modern Warefare Remastered (2017)
+1. Locate / Install Modern Warfare Remastered (2017)
-2. Install Horizon MW via the launcher found on their [Discord][hmw-discord]
+2. Install Horizon MW via the launcher found on their [Discord][hmw-discord] | [direct-download][hmw-launcher-dl]
 3. Download [match_wire.exe][latest-dl]
 4. Place match_wire.exe in your MWR(2017) game directory and run

 ## Usage
 Launch match_wire.exe once it is inside your game directory and it will automatically start Mw2 Remastered for you.
 The terminal window will provide you a place to enter commands.
 MatchWire includes a command auto-complete feature, just use the tab key to walk through available commands and command options.
+Pressing 'ctrl + c' will clear the current line or if line current line is empty it will close MatchWire.
+Note that closing MatchWire will also close your Mw2 Remastered.

 ### Commands
 | Commands                     | Alias     | Description                                                                     |